1993hzw/dragonnest/drawnote/manual/en/more/reading_mode_and_editing_mode.md

 Reading Mode and Editing Mode
 ---
-Reading mode and editing mode are two states of notes used to view and modify note content.
+Reading mode and Editing mode are two states of notes used to view and modify note content.

 #### Reading Mode
 - Select the note you want to view and click to enter reading mode.